x1angli/software-coding-developing-engineering/notes-learning-golang.md

     fmt.Println(a, b)
 }
 ```
+Additional Reference: appending a slice  in Golang, by iCell, https://icell.io/how-golang-slice-append-works/

 ### Structure references
 It's tricky.
 The special prefix & returns a pointer to the struct value.
 But, To access the field X of a struct when we have the struct pointer p we could write (*p).X.
 However, that notation is cumbersome, so the language permits us instead to write just p.X, without the explicit dereference.